thenewdarling/Spellbook/Class Features/Deft Explorer.md

 ###### Tireless (10th Level)

 As an action, you can give yourself a number of temporary hit points equal to 1d8 + your Wisdom modifier (minimum of 1 temporary hit point).
-You can use this action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a [[Long Rest]].

-In addition, whenever you finish a short rest, your exhaustion level, if any, is decreased by 1.
+In addition, whenever you finish a [[Short Rest]], your [[exhaustion]] level, if any, is decreased by 1.

 *Note: this is an optional feature from [[Tasha's Cauldron of Everything]]* *It replaces the [[Natural Explorer]] feature.*